GIST: Gauge-Invariant Spectral Transformers for Scalable Graph Neural Operators: Approach

 Remarkably, such a gauge-equivariant operation can also be straight-forwardly implemented via a modification of self-attention by modifying \eqref{eq:attention} as follows:

 and the output in \eqref{eq:attention} such that it is constrained to operate on $\tilde\phi_i$, i.e.\ $\tilde\phi_i^{l+1} = \sum_{j=1}^N \alpha_{ij} v_j$, where $\tilde\phi_i^{l+1}$ indicates the graph positional encoding that will be used in the next layer $l+1$.
-Algorithm~\ref{code:gauge_equivariant_attention} in Section~\ref{sec:code} details how the implementation of Gauge-Equivariant Spectral Self-Attention relates to regular Self-Attention.
+Algorithm~\ref{code:gauge_equivariant_attention} in Section~\ref{app:algorithms} details how the implementation of Gauge-Equivariant Spectral Self-Attention relates to regular Self-Attention.

+Importantly, we omit learnable $W_q, W_k$ on the embeddings so that attention logits track the gauge-invariant kernel $K$: a generic learnable map of $\tilde\phi_i$ would change the kernel estimated by inner products.
+Combining the two blocks recovers learnable query-key projections within a gauge-respecting representation: the gauge-invariant block exposes $K(i,j)$ as attention logits, while the gauge-equivariant block reinstates $W_q, W_k$ on node features with $\tilde\phi$ as values.

-\paragraph{Linear Self-Attention, and Multi-Scale Architecture.} Gauge-Invariant Spectral Self-Attention ensures that we can compute reliable graph positional encoding with linear time complexity in the number of nodes in the graph $N$.
-In order to maintain that linear scaling end-to-end, the very last component of our architecture aims to address the quadratic scaling of Transformers by implementing a linear version of self-attention.
-In particular, we implement the \emph{linear transformer} by \citet{Katharopoulos2020}.
+\paragraph{Linear self-attention, and multi-scale architecture.} Gauge-Invariant Spectral Self-Attention ensures that we can compute reliable graph positional encoding with linear time complexity in the number of nodes in the graph $N$.
+In order to maintain that linear scaling end-to-end, all GIST attention blocks replace softmax attention (introduced above and depicted in Fig.~\ref{fig:diagram}, left, for clarity) with the \emph{linear transformer} by \citet{katharopoulos2020transformers}, using a feature map $\varphi$ so that $\alpha_{ij}\propto\langle\varphi(q_i),\varphi(k_j)\rangle$.